vcc.ca

 6. Advise the complainant of the availability of the complaint process through the BC Human Rights Tribunal.

-2. If the Respondent wishes to respond to the Complaint, the response must be in writing, and must contain a detailed reply to the allegations in the complaint (including dates, times and places), and the names of any witnesses.
+2. If the respondent wishes to respond to the complaint, the response must be in writing, and must contain a detailed reply to the allegations in the complaint (including dates, times and places), and the names of any witnesses.

-D. Interim Measures
+C. Interim Measures

-E. Informal Resolution / Mediation
+D. Informal Resolution / Mediation

 1. prepare a Record of Resolution for signing by both parties; and